 The 8 best taxi apps in Europe (and several Uber alternatives)

 Are you looking for the best taxi app in Europe?
-Try one of these top apps:
+Or the best Uber alternative?
+Check out these top apps:

 2. Taxi EU

-Taxi EU serves over 160 European cities, particularly popular in German metros.
+Taxi EU serves over 160 European cities, particularly popular in German metropolitan areas.

 G7 over 120 European cities, particularly popular in Paris and other French metros.

 LeCab is a popular local taxi app that provides a great ride experience in Paris and the surrounding areas.

 Cabify is a Spanish ride-hailing app that is particularly popular in Madrid and Barcelona.
 It works just like Uber - a private hire vehicle that you hail through a mobile app.
 While it isn’t available elsewhere in Europe, it is active in many South American countries.

 Popular Indian cab company Ola launched in London in 2018 and now also serves South Wales, South West, Merseyside and West Midlands.

-We’ve broken down your taxi app options by city for London, Paris, Barcelona, and Berlin.
+We’ve broken down your taxi app options by city for London, Paris, Barcelona, Berlin, Madrid, Rome, and Lisbon.

 Keep reading for our top recommendations in these cities!

 Gett is a great black-cab app offering a fixed-fare charge without the minimum and surge fares of Uber.
 Besides FREE NOW, Gett is the only other taxi app available in other UK cities outside of London (25 cities to be exact).
 The app itself is neatly designed and offers a state-of-the-art user experience.
 During rush hour it seems harder to get a ride on Gett compared to Uber and other apps allowing surge rates.